herrkaefer/elastic-routing/README.md

 ``elastic routing`` — flexible and powerful vehicle routing solution for the real world written in C.

-**WARNING**: this project is not reach the minimal functional point, some key designs are in progress.
+**WARNING**: This project does not reach the minimal functional point, some key designs are still in progress.

 ## Overview